-For the years ended December 31, 2022 and 2021, the Company estimated its employee remuneration amounting to \$52,100 thousand and \$49,500 thousand, and director's remuneration amounting to \$10,000 thousand and \$10,000 thousand, respectively.
-The estimated amounts mentioned above were calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the percentage of remunerations were expensed under operating expenses during 2022 and 2021.
+The Company did not estimate its remunerations to employees and directors for the year ended December 31, 2023 since it incurred net loss after tax.
+For the year ended December 31, 2022, the Company estimated its remunerations to employees and directors amounting to \$52,100 thousand and \$10,000 thousand, respectively.
+These amounts were based on the estimated distribution percentages of employees' remuneration and directors' remuneration as stipulated in the Company's Articles of Incorporation, and were recognized as operating expenses for that period.
 If there is a discrepancy between the actual distribution amount and the estimated amount in the next year, it will be treated as a change in accounting estimate, and the difference will be recognized as profit or loss for the next year.
 If the Board of Directors decides to purchase stock for employee remuneration, the basis for calculating the number of shares for stock remuneration is based on the day before the Board of Directors' resolution.
-There is no difference between the amount of employee and director remuneration resolved by the Board of Directors and the amount estimated in the consolidated financial statements for 2021, and relevant information is available on the Market Observation Post System website, while the Board of Directors' resolution has not yet been approved for 2022.